drduh/macOS-Security-and-Privacy-Guide/README.md

 Firefox offers a similar security model to Chrome.
 It offers a [bounty](https://www.mozilla.org/en-US/security/bug-bounty/) program, although it is not a lucrative as Chrome's.
 Firefox follows a six-week release cycle similar to Chrome.

-See discussion in issues [#2](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/2), [#90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) for more information about certain differences in Firefox and Chrome.
+See discussion in issues [#2](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/2) and [#90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) for more information about certain differences in Firefox and Chrome.

 If using Firefox, see [TheCreeper/PrivacyFox](https://github.com/TheCreeper/PrivacyFox), [pyllyukko/user.js](https://github.com/pyllyukko/user.js) and [ghacksuserjs/ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js/) for recommended privacy preferences and other hardening measures.
 Also be sure to check out [NoScript](https://noscript.net/) for Mozilla-based browsers, which allows whitelist-based, pre-emptive script blocking.